rlbth/Backstage-hello-world-app/README.md

 i.
 Building the Application
-Yarn Install: Command-line examples and configuration options.
-Yarn Test: Instructions on how to run tests.
-Yarn Build: Steps to build the application.
+Yarn Install: Command-line is used to install dependencies Yarn tsc: Will  create type definitions that will be consumed by the build Yarn build: Will build the application.
+Docker build : will build a image from the app

 ii.
 Containerization with Docker
 Docker Build: npx is used to create backstage app, yarn dependencies are installed from lock file and then the docker image is built with Dockerfile provided
-Docker Hub: Docker username and password are stored in gitlab secrets and gitlab actions trigger push the image to docker hub
+Docker Hub: Docker username and password are stored in github secrets and gihub actions trigger push the image to docker hub

 iii.
 From code commit to release
 The idea is to write backstage template with github actions baked into it and add it to the software catalog to trigger initialisation to deployment as well as have minimal documentation included in readme.md of that template.